 Rents range from £80-£125 per week although with improved facilities this could be improved considerably.
 Based on the existing rents the yield is still 6% and there is scope to improve on this with reconfiguration/conversion (subject to consents) to achieve closer to 10%.

-During to the pending sale, a decision has been taken to re-let any of the rooms when they become vacant.
-There are a currently a number of rooms (8 in total as of Sept 2023) that are occupied.
+During to the pending sale, a decision has been taken not to re-let any of the rooms when they become vacant.
+There are a currently a number of rooms (5 in total as of January 2024) that are occupied.

 The Council Tax banding for the whole property is B. Agents note: if the property were to be re-configured into separate self-contained units then the Council Tax assessment will alter and potential purchasers are advised to check with the Local Authority regarding implications.